pydanny/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 To learn more about what Octopus is doing to save the world, [check out Octopus Energy Group](https://octopusenergy.group/).

 Want to join me at Octopus and use your skills and talents to help save the world?
-Then please visit our [US](https://octopusenergy.com/careers), [UK](https://octopus.energy/careers/), [Germany](https://www.octopusenergy.de/karriere), [Italy](https://jobs.lever.co/octoenergy?department=Octopus%20Energy%20Italia%20%F0%9F%87%AE%F0%9F%87%B9), and [Spain](https://jobs.lever.co/octoenergy?department=Octopus%20Energy%20Spain%20%F0%9F%87%AA%F0%9F%87%B8) careers pages.
+Then please visit our [careers list](https://octopus.energy/careers/join-us/#/).